TaejahBevelle/TaejahBevelle/README.md

 ### Hi, Im Taejah  👋

-QA Engineer sharing my journey and learnings in tech<br/>
+QA Engineer based in NY sharing my journey and learnings in tech<br/>
 Studied Quality Assurance Engineering at TripleTen<br/>
+When im not finding Bugs in software, Im squashing Bugs in the garden<br/>